 Improving women's participation in everyday life by meaningfully changing the ways women and girls access and use technology

-The Digital Gender Divide
+The Gender Digital Divide

 Technology is revolutionizing the world by providing tools for entrepreneurship, access to critical health and education, and life-enhancing information.
-Today, 1.7 billion women in low- and middle-income countries still do not own mobile phones, and the gap between the number of men and women using the internet has grown steadily over the past three years, resulting in a digital gender divide.
-This digital gender divide is reinforcing or even exacerbating existing socioeconomic gaps between men and women.
+Today, 1.7 billion women in low- and middle-income countries still do not own mobile phones, and the gap between the number of men and women using the internet has grown steadily over the past three years, resulting in a gender digital divide.
+This gender digital divide is reinforcing or even exacerbating existing socioeconomic gaps between men and women.
 By reducing this divide, women and girls will have access to information, networks, and services, driving inclusive economic growth and accelerating poverty alleviation.

 The Solution: WomenConnect Challenge